devpin95/MeshGenerator/README.md

     norm = map.SampleBetaNormalAtXY((int)initialPos.x, (int)initialPos.y);

 Using the normal, we can determine which way to move the drop.
-Using a physics-based approach, we set the speed of the drop using F=ma, where a = F/m.
+Using a physics-based approach, we set the speed of the drop using `F = ma`, where `a = F/m`.

     forceVector = new Vector2(norm.x, norm.z);
     Vector2 F = parameters.DT * forceVector; // force